Pavanrs/python_problems_eg/README.md

 # Info

-Repository for solving problems in Python and testing the solutions with Test cases.
+Repository for solving problems in Python and testing solutions with Test cases.

 Compiler used: Python 3.7 (https://www.python.org/downloads/)